-She spent two days with students at St Mary’s, Silanga sharing the story of her journey into photography and how it has changed her life.
+Sunday spent two days with students at St Mary’s, Silanga sharing the story of her journey into photography and the impact it has had on her life.
 It was a treat for our photography students to have her in class; interacting with them and answering their never-ending questions.
 They even had a practical photography session outdoors where she shared some of her tips & tricks.
-The students were amazed that at only 21, Sunday had been published in the New York Times, won an award (Girls’ Voices of Change, 2018) and is earning a living out of photography.
+The students were amazed to learn that at only 21, Sunday had been published in the New York Times, won an award (Girls’ Voices of Change, 2018) and is earning a living out of photography.
 Suddenly, their whispered hopes and dreams became a little more real and attainable.

 In addition to visiting St Mary’s, Silanga, Sunday also accompanied us to Inua Mimi Rescue Centre where she sat in our pre-school photography class.
 The kids were so excited to have another teacher and they wasted no time introducing and showing her the songs we sing in camera class.